dasuntheekshanagit/ICUG/README.md

 ## Docker (recommended for cloud)

-This repo includes a `Dockerfile` that installs LightGBM’s system dependency and runs the app with Gunicorn:
+This repo includes a `Dockerfile` that installs LightGBM’s system dependency and runs the app with Gunicorn via `start.sh`:

 ```
 FROM python:3.13-slim